LexiPugh/world-life-expectancy/README.md

 Insights
 - Haiti, Zimbabwe, Eritrea, Uganda, and Botswana are the top five biggest improvers in terms of life expectancy over the last fifteen years.
 Haiti's life expectancy has increased by nearly thirty years, while the other countries in the top five have all increased by roughly twenty years, give or take.
 On the other hand, the countries that have improved the least in life expectancy are Guyana, Seychelles, Kuwait, Philippines, and Venezuela.
 Each of those countries saw an improvement of less than two years over the last fifteen years.
-- Something important to note is that the minimum life expectancy between the top five and the bottom five have large variations.
+- Something important to note is that the minimum life expectancy between the top five and the bottom five has large variations.
 The top five started with life expectancies in the range of 36-46 years, while the bottom five started with life expectancies in the range of 65-73 years.
 If you look at the maximum life expectancy, the top five improvers are in the range of 65-67 while the bottom five are in the range of 66-74.
 The bottom five improvers still have a higher life expectancy overall even if they've improved less - the top five improvers started with such a low life expectancy that it was likely easier for them to see larger improvement.

 <br>